 Enviri is rising to the challenge of making the world a better place by responsibly solving the most difficult global environmental challenges.

-For more details on how we continue to evolve our sustainability efforts, review our sustainability reports.
+For more details on how we continue to evolve our sustainability efforts, review our Environmental, Social and Governance (ESG) Reports.

 of total revenue from our environmental solutions businesses

 of the material we process annually will be recycled or repurposed